Libensemble/libensemble/docs/examples/calling_scripts.rst

     :linenos:
     :emphasize-lines: 8-28

-Electrostatic Forces with Job Controller
+Electrostatic Forces with Executor
 ----------------------------------------

 This example is from a test for evaluating the scaling capabilities of libEnsemble by calculating particle electrostatic forces through a user application.
-This application is registered with either the MPI or Balsam job controller, then launched in the ``sim_f``.
+This application is registered with either the MPI or Balsam executor, then launched in the ``sim_f``.
 Note the use of the ``parse_args()`` and ``save_libE_output()`` convenience functions from the :doc:`utilities<../utilities>`.